Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

-After we have introduced metamodels and their models, we continue to the constraint language.
-A constraint language allows to restrict the set of instances of a metamodel which are considered valid.
+After we have introduced metamodels and their models, we continue with constraints.
+Constraints allow to restrict the set of instances of a metamodel which are considered valid.
 For example, think back to the \microL program $myProgram2$ of Figure~\ref{lst:prog2} with the incorrectly typed function call: even though it is an instance of the \microL metamodel, it is invalid due to the type error.

-In metamodeling, constraints are classically expressed by OCL invariants.
-In our case - to simplify the algorithms - we define our own constraint language based on first order (predicate) logic.
-This is not a limitation, since OCL invariants can be translated to first-order logic, as for example presented by Beckert et al.~\cite{beckert2002translating}.